wacncontent/CustomizeTool/output/articles/sql-database/sql-database-performance-guidance.md

 ### Basic service tier use cases:

 - **Getting started with Azure SQL Database**: Applications in development often don't need high performance levels.
 Basic databases provide an ideal environment of database development at a low price point.
-- **Database with a single user**: Applications that associate a single user with a database normally don’t have high requirements concurrency and performance.
+- **Database with a single user**: Applications that associate a single user with a database normally don't have high requirements concurrency and performance.
 For applications with these requirements are candidates for the Basic service tier.

 ### Standard service tier use cases: